TheTypoMaster/gray.net.au/posts/2004/03/31/Power_Outage.rst

 .. title: Power Outage
 .. slug: Power_Outage
 .. date: 2004-03-31 11:47:00 UTC+10:00
-.. tags: tech
+.. tags: tech,site
 .. category:
 .. link:

-This morning ( Wednesday 31st March, 2004 ) I lost all power to all my machines.
+This morning (*Wednesday 31st March, 2004*) I lost all power to all my machines.
 This meant **The Gray Matter** and a few other sites were down for about 2 hours while I sorted out the mess that was caused by simultaneously pulling the plug on every machine in my network!